muhsinali/anki_templates/card_templates/code_cards/readme.md

 ### Fonts

 I've included two non-standard fonts: [Hind Regular](https://fonts.google.com/specimen/Hind) and [Alegreya Sans SC Regular](https://fonts.google.com/specimen/Alegreya+Sans+SC) (for the normal text and for the tags respectively).
 This is just personal preference because I think they look nice!
-If you want to use them, you can go to these sites to download then install them.
+If you want to use them, you can go to the sites linked to above to download then install them.
 If not, you can just remove them from the `Styling` file, or replace them with your preferred font.

 ### Hints